GaryBell1905793/CDNS/README.md

-Added new feature for better user experience - v1.5.5 Optimized algorithm for better efficiency - update 50 Optimized algorithm for better efficiency - 344
+Added new feature for better user experience - v1.5.5 Optimized algorithm for better efficiency - update 50 Optimized algorithm for better efficiency - 344 Updated README with new instructions - build 452